theneedyguy/pwcalc/README.md

 The main application is written in Python and uses Flask for the web interface and the Docker API to make requests to the Docker Engine.

 The user sends two values via a form to the back-end.
-The application then calls the Docker API to create a runner.
-The values get passed to the runner.
-When the runner finishes its work the application deletes it.
+The application then sends the values via a post request to the runner container.
+The runner then sends back the resulting password to the web interface where the user can access it.

 ### Runner